Combuscol/fe/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Further help

+After installing Crypto-js with the command : npm i crypto-js

+it's possible that there was an error in the moment where you import this module in module.ts, if this it, so you can install the following instruction. npm i --save-dev @types/crypto-js

+After it, the error in the definition disaper.

+## Information about message
+If you want to use the library Alert, you can install npm install sweetalert2 --legacy-peer-deps

+The parametre --legacy-peer-deps, is used to fix the dependencies.